kaenovsky/kaenovsky/README.md

 I'm a web developer **in progress**.
 In these repos you'll find training code, side projects and random stuff that I like to push.

 I'm currently working at a cloud hosting company as Front-end developer.
-Since 2022 I'm also pursuing a [technical degree in Software Development](https://www.ifts18.edu.ar/carreras/tsds/plan-tsds) at a public Educational Institute in Buenos Aires.
+Since 2022 I'm also pursuing a [technical degree in Software Development](https://www.ifts18.edu.ar/carreras/tsds/plan-tsds) at a public school in Buenos Aires.

 **[ Tools that I'm using and learning ]**